mikebronner/laravel-model-caching/README.md

 composer require genealabs/laravel-model-caching:*
 ```

+## Upgrade Notes
+### 0.5.0
+The following implementations have changed (see the respective sections below):
+- model-specific cache prefix

 ## Configuration
 ### Recommended (Optional) Custom Cache Store
 If you would like to use a different cache store than the default one used by